vaibhavkumar779/KUP/README.md

 # Q. Difference between:
 			Linux                                          	                                   Windows      					Unix
 		Linux is a open source operating system.
 While windows are the not the open source operating system.
-Unix was developed by AT&T Bell labs and is not
+Unix was developed by AT&T Bell labs and is
 		Linux is free of cost.
-While it is costly.						      open source.
+While it is costly.						    not open source.
 		It’s file name case-sensitive.
 While it’s file name is case-insensitive.
-Unix is licensed OSUnix is mostly on Servers, In linux, monolithic kernel is used.
+Unix is licensed OSUnix is mostly on
+		In linux, monolithic kernel is used.
 While in this, micro kernel is used.
-Workstations or PCs.
+Servers,Workstations or PCs.
 		Linux is more efficient in comparison of windows.
 While windows are less efficient.
 Ex:- SunOS, Solaris
 		There is forward slash is used for Separating the directories.
 While there is back slash is used for Separating the directories.
 		Linux provides more security than windows.
 While it provides less security than linux.

 # Q. What are features of  a kernel?